Inter, keep an eye on Thuram: he’s found his form with the national team. A goal and an assist against Colombia in a friendly have ended a goal drought that had lasted since 2023 | Goal.com Malaysia

-Marcus Thuram has made his mark and sent a message to France and Inter ahead of the season’s finale, which will lead up to the 2026 World Cup.
-The Nerazzurri striker, selected in the starting line-up by France manager Didier Deschamps forthe friendly against Colombia, scored the second goal with a header, ending a goal drought for the national team that had lasted since 18 November 2023, the date of a resounding 14-0 victory in Gibraltar.
+Marcus Thuram has made his mark and sent a message to France and Inter ahead of the season finale leading up to the 2026 World Cup.
+The Nerazzurri striker, selected in the starting line-up by France manager Didier Deschamps forthe friendly against Colombia, scored with a header to make it 2-0, ending a goal drought for the national team that had lasted since 18 November 2023, the date of a resounding 14-0 victory in Gibraltar.

 Translated by